divio/divio-cloud-docs/how-to/django-configure-settings.rst

 ..
 This section is referred to (as https://docs.divio.com/en/latest/how-to/configure-settings.html#list) from
-    within the settings.py file provided by standard Aldryn Django projects.
+    within the settings.py file provided by standard Aldryn Django applications.
 Do not change this reference.

 .. _list: